HypothyroidismAutoimmune thyroiditis; Hashimoto's thyroiditis

 An enlargement of the thyroid gland, called a

-goiter, is almost always present and may appear as a cyst-like or fibrous growth in the neck.
+goiter, is almost always present and may appear as a growth in the neck.
 Hashimoto thyroiditis is permanent and requires lifelong treatment.
 Both genetic and environmental factors appear to play a role in its development.The other main type of autoimmune thyroid disease is Graves disease, which causes

 Atrophic thyroiditis is similar to Hashimoto thyroiditis, except a goiter is not present.